sharyndor/brookview/README.md

 Set streams based on streamer name, channel link, or video link.
 A complete list of supported streamers is available via the list ``(l)`` command.
 Nicknames can be found in the page source in ```getAliases()```.

+Completely self-contained.
+No cookies, no trackers, no external scripts/calls.

 # Available Commands
 Commands can be activated by either pressing the associated key over the desired pane or by holding the key and clicking.

 Note: Commands cannot be activated while a stream has focus.
-Easy ways to reset focus include clicking the floating tab (see below) or by double-tapping F6.
+Easy ways to reset focus include enabling/clicking the floating tab (see below) or by double-tapping F6.

 - ``h`` - Toggles the help overlay
 - ``l`` - Toggles the stream list overlay